annaesvensson/yellow-markdown/README.md

 ## How to format text with shortcuts

-Markdown is a portable way to edit web pages.
+Markdown is a flexible way to edit web pages.
 Markdown-formatted text can be opened with any text editor.
 Or it can be edited in a [web browser](https://github.com/annaesvensson/yellow-edit).
 Most applications support the basic Markdown syntax, some applications provide shortcuts with additional features for web pages.
-This allows you, for example, to add [images](https://github.com/annaesvensson/yellow-image), [image galleries](https://github.com/annaesvensson/yellow-gallery) and [videos](https://github.com/annaesvensson/yellow-youtube).
+This allows you, for example, to add [images](https://github.com/annaesvensson/yellow-image) and [image galleries](https://github.com/annaesvensson/yellow-gallery).
 The available shortcuts depend on extensions installed.

 ## Examples